 Lucrative bonus categories

-The Citi Premier card offers three points for every dollar spent on air travel, hotels, restaurants, gas stations and supermarkets, as well as one point per dollar on all other purchases.
+The Citi Premier card offers three points for every dollar spent on air travel, hotels, restaurants, gas stations and supermarkets, as well as one point per dollar spent on all other purchases.
 This combination of bonus rewards on travel spending and practical everyday spending should make the Citi Premier a flexible and lucrative choice for many cardholders.

 Indeed, based on the average consumer’s spending, we estimate that the Citi Premier card carries an average rewards rate of 2.16 points per dollar – one of the higher average rates available on a travel rewards card.

-Unfortunately, the card no longer offers bonus points on as wide a variety of travel purchases: Where the Citi Premier once got you three points per dollar on purchases like bus, train and subway fares, as well as parking and tolls, it now only includes air travel and hotels.
+Unfortunately, the card no longer offers bonus points on as wide a variety of travel purchases: Where the Citi Premier once got you three points per dollar spent on purchases like bus, train and subway fares, as well as parking and tolls, it now only includes air travel and hotels.
 The card’s entertainment bonus category has also been removed.
-However, these purchases make up a relatively small amount of most people’s spending, especially compared to the newly-added bonus category of supermarket purchases.
+However, these purchases make up a relatively small amount of most people’s spending, especially compared to the added bonus category of supermarket purchases.

-The Citi Premier card is currently offering an elevated sign-up bonus to date: 80,000 ThankYou points if you spend $4,000 in your first 3 months.
+The Citi Premier card is currently offering its largest sign-up bonus to date: 80,000 ThankYou points if you spend $4,000 in your first 3 months.
 That’s a 33% boost to the card’s previous bonus of 60,000 points for spending $4,000 in the first 3 months.
-While the Premier’s 80,000-point bonus is not the highest welcome bonus currently available on a travel rewards card and is higher than some other comparable travel cards like the Chase Sapphire Preferred® Card*, for example is currently offering a bonus of 80,000 points if you spend $4,000 in first 3 months, worth $1,000 when redeemed for travel through the Ultimate Rewards portal), but it is still very valuable worth.
+While the Premier’s 80,000-point bonus is not the highest welcome bonus currently available on a travel rewards card and is higher than some other comparable travel cards like the Chase Sapphire Preferred® Card, which is currently offering a whopping 100,000-point bonus when you spend $4,000 in the first three months, worth $1,250 in travel with Chase), it is still very valuable.

 Since this is the highest welcome bonus the card has ever offered, now is a great time to apply.
-Keep in mind that if you’ve received a cardmember bonus for other Citi ThankYou rewards cards, or closed a Citi ThankYou card account in the past 24 months, you aren’t eligible for the bonus.
+Keep in mind, though, that if you’ve received a cardmember bonus for other Citi ThankYou rewards cards, or closed a Citi ThankYou card account in the past 24 months, you aren’t eligible for the bonus.